Cultural Arts Museum for Floyd County, Virginia

 It’s worth seeking out the house with the blue roof on Wilson Street.
 The Old Church Gallery holds permanent collections — small treasures such as an early soapstone sundial, a spring bowl, woven coverlets, painted baskets, and prehistoric stone tools.
 For our special exhibits, we draw from the community and share broader views of local knowledge, skills, and history passed along to younger generations.
 All of the exhibits, cultural objects, and oral history collections reflect the lore and the folk art of the community.
 Our Floyd Story Center oral history program collects and archives stories, film, audio, transcripts, and topical photos.

 See rotating collection items at right – click on the featured record to learn more about it.

-Our oral history programs are organized as the Floyd Story Center and include extensive archives of interviews, photos, music, and stories from people throughout Floyd County.
-Volunteers are now working to digitize the past thirty years’ worth of interviews.
-In April 2018, the Floyd Story Center released a DVD set of films created from the interviews of World War II veterans and their families.
+Our oral history programs are organized as the Floyd Story Center and include extensive archives of interviews, photos, music, and stories from people throughout Floyd County from the 1980s to the present.
+We record the voices, experiences, and local history of Floyd County and continue to add to our archive of thirty years of interviews.
+In 2018, the Floyd Story Center released a DVD set of films created from the interviews of World War II veterans and their families.